chantastic/minions.css/README.markdown

 #### property-shorthand

-In the majority of cases, properties get shortened to a single charactor per word.
+In the majority of cases, properties get shortened to a single character per word.

     display  = d
-    ovelflow = o
+    overflow = o
     margin   = m
     padding  = p